BeibinLi/vim-sce-syntax/README.md

 Description
 -----------------

-This project adds [SCE] support to vim.
-It covers syntax and so on
+This project adds SDL and PCL support to vim.
+It covers syntax and so on.

-SCE is the language used in Neurobs Presentation Software.
-It's a strange language.
+SDL and PCL languages are used in Neurobs Presentation Software.
+Strange languages.

 Hope this syntax file could help you work with Presentation.